seainfo6150/seainfo6150/assignments/final-project.md

 ### Week 11, November 13
-With your team, you will work on project implementation and come up with the tasks for usability testing during week 12.
-(More on this TBD.)
+With your team, you will work on project implementation.

 ### Week 12, November 20
-In class, we will conduct usability testing on each others' websites and provide feedback that teams can use to finalize their projects.
+In class, we will come up with the tasks for usability testing, then conduct usability testing on each others' websites and provide feedback that teams can use to finalize their projects.

+Based on the 3 user flow statements that you created in week 10, you should develop 3 __user tasks__ that can be tested.

+For example:
+If your user flow was something like **A user can find a vegetarian recipe on our website** A user task might be **Explore the website and find a vegetarian recipe you would like to cook for dinner tonight**.

+You should come up with a user task for each user scenario and be ready to have a classmate use your team's website to complete them.
+Please reference the resources April sent by email and slack regarding user tasks and usability testing.

 ### Week 13, November 27